kubeflow/katib/pkg/suggestion/NAS_Reinforcement_Learning/README.md

 ![a neural netowrk architecure example](example.png)

 ## To Do
+1. Add 'micro' mode, which means searching for a nerual network cell instead of the whole nerual netowrk.
-1. Change LSTM cell from self defined functions in LSTM.py to `tf.nn.rnn_cell.LSTMCell`
+2. Change LSTM cell from self defined functions in LSTM.py to `tf.nn.rnn_cell.LSTMCell`
-2. Store the suggestion checkpoint to PVC to protect against unexpected nasrl service pod restarts
+3. Store the suggestion checkpoint to PVC to protect against unexpected nasrl service pod restarts
-3. Add `RequestCount` into API so that the suggestion can clean the information of completed studies.
+4. Add `RequestCount` into API so that the suggestion can clean the information of completed studies.